 The UAE Labour Law covers all aspects of the employer-employee relationship, including employment contracts, restrictions on employing women and juveniles, leave provisions, working hours, medical and social care, workplace safety, discipline codes, termination and end-of-service benefits, and the mandated maintenance of records and files.

-The Labour Law contains minimum standards for employing staff in the UAE, which employers are bound by, and cannot contract out of, even if the employee agrees to the changed employment conditions.
+The UAE Labour Law contains minimum standards for employing staff in the UAE, which employers are bound by, and cannot contract out of, even if the employee agrees to the changed employment conditions.

 Prior to starting work in the UAE, all non-UAE nationals must obtain a work permit and residency visa.
 These enable the employee to live and work in the UAE.
 One receives these documents via sponsorship with an employer licensed and registered with the Federal Ministry of Human Resources and Emiratisation.